Meet the Team

 Iwona Mezydlo, Programme Manager and Performance Lead

 Iwona has recently joined the Alliance as our Programme Manager and performance lead.
 Her role is to support performance improvement and recovery goals against the cancer waiting times standards within the region.
-She has worked within the NHS for 16 years, previously at Taunton and Somerset NHS Foundation Trust and University Hospitals Bristol and Weston NHS Foundation Trust.
-Iwona is a certified project manager and has worked in both operations and performance management roles.
+She has worked within the NHS for 16 years, and is a certified project manager and has worked in both operations and performance management roles.
+With vast experience in data quality and improvement projects, Iwona enjoys looking at ways to streamline and improve processes and governance structures, as well as looking for innovative ways of working to improve performance.

 Outside of work, you will regularly find Iwona in her local gym enjoying Yoga and Pilates classes.
 Iwona loves spending weekends with her family exploring the local countryside and travelling the world.